tomenqvist/Light-humidity-and-temperature-monitor/README.md

 ## Material

+The microcontroller im usining is the Pico WH.
+It has 30 GPIO pins, 256kB RAM, 2MB on board flash and WiFi.
+It can be programmed uring micropython or C/C++.

 The sensor used are DHT11 and a photo resistor.

 DHT11 is a digital humidity and temperature sensor with a measurement range of 20 to 90 Relative humidity and 0 - 50°C.